isonic1/appium-mobile-grid/README.md

 ## Running Specs

-* Start emulators or connect devices!
+* Start android emulators or connect devices!
+* iOS is setup to only run on real devices.
+This is due to Apple's limitation of allowing only one running emulator per machine.

 To run specs single threaded: